Raffi Krikorian

-Raffi Krikorian (Րաֆֆի Գրիգորեան; born 1978) is an Armenian-American technology executive, and the CTO of the Emerson Collective.
-He was the CTO of the Democratic National Committee, Head of Uber's Advanced Technologies Center, and the former VP of Platform Engineering at Twitter where he was in charge of infrastructure for all of Twitter up to August 2014.
+Raffi Krikorian (Րաֆֆի Գրիգորեան; born July 1978) is an Armenian-American technology executive, and the CTO of Mozilla.
+He was the CTO of Emerson Collective., CTO of the Democratic National Committee, Head of Uber's Advanced Technologies Center, and the former VP of Platform Engineering at Twitter where he was in charge of infrastructure for all of Twitter up to August 2014.
 He is credited with leading the charge to improve the reliability of Twitter as well as the move from Ruby to the JVM.
-He currently also serves on the board of directors of the Tumo Center for Creative Technologies in Yerevan, Armenia.
+He currently also serves on the board of directors of the Tumo Center for Creative Technologies in Yerevan, Armenia and of Medic Mobile Inc. (Medic).

 Biography

 Early life

 Krikorian attended MIT and was a student of Neil Gershenfeld's.
 His work involved creating a new type of network for everyday devices called "Internet-0" (an analogue to the Internet of Things).
 Along with Gershenfeld, he also taught a class entitled "How To Make (Almost) Anything".
 He also worked on an interactive location service for software agents called Wherehoo.

 He was also "an unapologetic TiVo fanatic", and wrote "TiVo Hacks" (O'Reilly Media 2003).

 Krikorian also was an Adjunct Assistant Professor of Communication at New York University's Interactive Telecommunications Program.
 There, he developed two classes entitled "Every Bit You Make" and "Physical Computing without Computers".

 In 2007, Krikorian was partner at Synthesis Studios where he worked on OneHop, a project that uses Bluetooth technology and SMS to alert mobile-phone owners when they come into proximity with other Bluetooth-device owners they've met before.